-In 2021, the Group invested $\pm 2.1m$ (2020 - $\pm 2.1m$ ) in property, plant and equipment.
-In addition to $\pm 1.2m$ spent on both the UK and French warehouse construction, the Group has made improvements to its employee facilities and enhanced its engineering capabilities, purchasing equipment in welding, bolt threading and pointing, and has continued to expand its bucket tooling portfolio.
+In 2022, the Group invested £2.8m (2021 - £2.1m) in property, plant and equipment and intangible assets.
+In addition to £1.4m spent on the UK warehouse construction, chain cell enhancements and improved employee facilities, the Group has enhanced its engineering capabilities, purchasing equipment in robotics, hydraulic press capability, and has continued to expand its belt cutting facilities portfolio.
+The intangible asset relates to the purchase of exclusivity rights with one of its key trading partners